overview/overview-convert-framework/README.md

 Upon seeing this error, you can
 `docker cp f65521f3a30c:/tmp/test-do-convert-single-file912093989/0-thumbnail.jpg .`
 to inspect the file in question (and perhaps make it the expected one).

+#### Testing PDF conversion

+PDF output is a common case.
+We use QPDF for file comparison, to ease debugging.
+Your Dockerfile must install QPDF -- e.g., `apk --no-cache add qpdf` -- before running `RUN [ "/app/test-convert-single-file" ]` if you are testing PDF output.

 ## `/app/convert-stream-to-mime-multipart`